lazypower/docker-charm/_pages/dev-contributing.md

 ### Submitting Documentation

-The documentation is a static site generated from markdown in the `gh-pages` repository.
+The documentation is a static site generated from markdown in the `gh-pages` branch.
 With this in mind, we can version large swaths of documentation by simply changing permalinks, and then updating the navigation index.
 This allows us to be agile with our documentation, and keep it fresh and up to date without much hassle.

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/)